Social Security won't be able to pay full benefits by 2035 if Congress doesn't act

 Its hospital insurance trust fund, known as Medicare Part A, will only be able to pay scheduled benefits until 2028, two years later than reported last year because both the number of workers subject to payroll taxes and average wages are now projected to be higher.
 At that time, Medicare will only be able to cover 90% of total benefits.

 There is currently no consensus among experts on the lasting impact of the pandemic on the entitlement programs' finances.
+While Medicare has faced additional costs to cover Covid-19 patients, that amount was more than offset by the reduction in utilization as Americans deferred care, an administration official told reporters Thursday.
 The trustees assume that it will have no net effect on long-range projections.

 Still, the cost of both Social Security and Medicare is projected to grow faster than the nation's economy through the mid-2030s, driven mainly by the rapid aging of the US population.
 Medicare costs will grow faster than the gross domestic product through the late 2070s because of the projected increases in health care services provided.